Are You Prepared for the New Beneficial Ownership Information Reporting Requirements?

 Existing reporting companies (those formed before Jan.
 1, 2024) must report the company and its beneficial owner(s) information before Jan.
 1, 2025.
 New reporting companies formed in 2024 must file their initial reports within 90 calendar days from the date of receiving actual or public notice of their creation or registration becoming effective.
 Reporting companies created or registered on or after Jan.
 1, 2025, will have 30 calendar days to file their initial BOI reports with the FinCEN.

-Note, BOI reporting is not an annual requirement.
+Keep in mind, BOI reporting is not an annual requirement.
 A report only needs to be submitted once, unless the filer needs to update or correct information, for which 30 days is granted to submit the amended report.

 What are the penalties if I fail to comply?